nxthongbk/MangOH-Alcohol/code_review.md

 ```
 [Thong]
 (a) Yes we need to control by cloud. admin interface is just use to demo how to control notification.
+(b) alcoholSensorDisplay just show how to get data from datahub.
+User can display on Led display if they want.
 ```
 I don't see why we have a component reading the ADC, returning that to another component who only sends to datahub - shouldn't this just be one component, i.e.